 When an HO2S sensor degrades, it's response to air/fuel fluctuations slows down.
 The effect of a slow rear HO2S sensor on the catalyst monitor is to reduce the length of the signal.
 A slow CMS sensor, therefore, may cause the catalyst monitor to incorrectly pass a failed catalyst.
-The purpose of the Rear DFSO Response diagnostic is to ensure the catalyst monitor has a valid CMS sensor with which to perform the catalyst monitor diagnostic.
-The monitor is set to trigger at the level of degradation that will cause the catalyst monitor to falsely pass a malfunction threshold catalyst.
+The purpose of the Rear DFSO Response diagnostic is to ensure the catalyst monitor has a valid CMS sensor with which to perform the catalyst monitor to falsely pass a malfunction threshold catalyst.